dibyatanoy/ridenow-yale/README.md

 The bot can only suggest routes if you are somewhere within or close to the Yale campus.
 West Campus bus routes are not supported yet.

-<sub><sup>The bot does not, by any means, guarantee the viability of the routes it suggests, neither is it or its developers responsible for the safety of the user(s).
-Please use your judgement when choosing a route suggested by the bot.</sup></sub>
+<sub>The bot does not, by any means, guarantee the viability of the routes it suggests, neither is it or its developers responsible for the safety of the user(s).
+Please use your judgement when choosing a route suggested by the bot.</sub>